yangzhou6666/CryptoLLM/README.md

 ## How to Run
 You can easily use CryptoLLM.
 To run CryptoLLM, do as follows:

 1. You can change the parameters of `tool/run.sh` to suit your needs.
+If you run it with default settings, you will get results for the sample apk.
 The file is structured as follows:
 ```
 python main.py \
     --f="../sample_apk" \  # The path to the target apk file folder